Back to guides

 Every piece of gold or silver you hold can be described along three dimensions:

-3. Form — The physical shape of the metal: bar, coin, loose metal, jewellery-grade, etc.
+3. Form: The physical shape of the metal, such as bar, coin, loose metal, or jewellery-grade

 Your inventory system must track all three separately.
-You cannot net 916 gold against 999 gold — they are different assets with different values.
+You cannot net 995 gold against 999 gold; they are different assets with different values.
 Mixing them in a single stock balance is a reporting error.

 Gold Purity Standards Used in Indian Bullion Markets